- 7 Plants For More Omega-3 Fatty Acids

 Jogging to lose weightJogging can actually be a brilliant way to lose weight!
 Jogging is a much slower form of running, so it's much easier on your joints than full-on sprint training or full-speed running.
 You'll find that jogging can help you to start working on your cardio, and it will get you in the shape you want to be in.
 Every athlete and cardio nut started out with jogging, and it took them years to get to where they are now.
 If you want to get in serious shape, lose weight, and look fit, you'll want to start jogging TODAY!

-Why should you jog instead of cycle, train on the elliptical machine, or run?
+Why Jog?Why should you jog instead of cycle, train on the elliptical machine, or run?
 There are a lot of great reasons you should jog: